Gurgel

 Gurgel Motores (/pt/) was a Brazilian automobile manufacturer, named after its founder João do Amaral Gurgel.
 The company was founded in 1969 and first specialised in buggies and off-road vehicles.
-Early models were fiberglass bodies installed on Volkswagen Beetle chassis and machinery, but VW bodies and chassis were later replaced by a unique solution made of Plasteel, which consists of fiberglass and steel joined, a system patented by Gurgel.
-Gurgel also introduced Brazil's first fully domestically designed and manufactured car, the BR-800.
+Early models were fiberglass bodies installed on Volkswagen Beetle chassis and machinery, but VW bodies and chassis were later replaced by bodies made of Plasteel, or steel joined with fiberglass through a process patented by Gurgel.

+Gurgel made the first car to be fully designed and manufactured in Brazil, the BR-800.